PlumpMath/om-rtc-trials/README.md

 Currently a (barely) working example of using clojure/clojurescript to coordinate two peer connections with a data channel.

+Uses Om for client side rendering.

+*Totally almost there, you guys.*

 ## Prerequisites

 You will need [Leiningen][1] 1.7.0 or above installed.